syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 ![Change time ruler size in WPF Scheduler](DaysView_Images/adding-Changetimerulersize.png)

 ## Minimum appointment duration
-The [MinimumAppointmentDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_MinimumAppointmentDuration) property in `DayViewSettings` is to set an arbitrary height to appointments when it has minimum duration, in day, week, work week views, so that the subject can be readable.
+The [MinimumAppointmentDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_MinimumAppointmentDuration) property in `DayViewSettings` is to set an arbitrary height to appointments when it has minimum duration in day, week, work week views, so that the subject can be readable.
 {% tabs %}
 {% highlight c# %}
 Schedule.ViewType = SchedulerViewType.Week;